projectfluent/fluent/guide/terms.md

 -brand-name = Firefox

 about = About { -brand-name }.
-update-successul = { -brand-name } has been updated.
+update-successful = { -brand-name } has been updated.
 ```

 ## Parameterized Terms